 The building has six classrooms, a science lab, a computer lab, gymnasium, and a library, all of which offer a high quality and thorough education to its students.

-Wolseley High School teached Grade 7 through 12, and supports the communities of both Wolseley and Glenavon, and offers a full range of required and elective classes to its student body, consisting of approximately 150 students.
-The staff, headed by principal Kim Sautner, prepares its students for life after high school, with a large percentage of the student body landing on the Honour Roll.
+Wolseley High School teaches Grade 7 through 12, and supports the communities of both Wolseley and Glenavon, and offers a full range of required and elective classes to its student body, consisting of approximately 150 students.
+The staff prepares its students for life after high school, with a large percentage of the student body landing on the Honour Roll.

 Apart from academics, Wolseley High School sports large and sustained athletics and arts programs.
 Wolseley High School has had students competing at the provincial level in volleyball, basketball, track and field, badminton, golf, and drama, to name a few.
 Every year, the drama club also puts on a dinner theatre for the community.